-In covering up the actual function of the SAWS program, the USPTO could not explain why the Board of Appeals received the SAWS information pertaining to applications on appeal.
-It could not explain why such SAWS information was relevant to the Board in considering examiner patentability rejections, so the USPTO decided to simply deny that such SAWS information is considered at the Board – a denial that belies the evidence produced by the USPTO itself.
+In covering up the actual function of the SAWS, the USPTO could not explain why the Board of Appeals received the SAWS information pertaining to applications on appeal.
+It could not explain why such SAWS information was relevant to the Board in considering examiner patentability rejections, so the USPTO decided to simply deny that such SAWS information is considered at the Board – a denial that belies the evidence later produced by the USPTO itself.

 In response to a congressional committee’s direct question whether Board judges receive SAWS information, then Acting Director Michelle Lee provided a written answer on January 9, 2015 that materially misled Congress.
 She contended that there was “no formal or official process to make [Board] judges aware that patent applications involved in appeals to which they are assigned are subject to the [SAWS].”
-Of course, the whole secret SAWS program was never “formal” nor “official,” but the SAWS information was “informally” passed to the Board nonetheless, as evidenced by PTO’s own records discussed in Section 1.
+Of course, the whole secret SAWS was never “formal” nor “official,” but the SAWS information was “informally” passed to the Board nonetheless, as evidenced by the USPTO’s own records discussed in Section 1.

-USPTO’s material misrepresentation of the Board’s use of the SAWS information was not limited to Congress.
-The USPTO attempted to mislead a federal court as well.
+The USPTO’s material misrepresentation of the Board’s use of the SAWS information was not limited to Congress, as the USPTO attempted to mislead a federal court as well.
 The USPTO’s declarant testified under oath in FOIA court proceedings that the Board’s Chief Judges “were not reasonably likely to have records responsive to [Huntington’s] FOIA requests,” and therefore their records and computers were not searched for SAWS-related material.
 (ECF No. 18-1, Suppl.
 Heaton Decl., ¶ 4).
 The judge noted, however, that the USPTO’s evidence is “at odds with earlier emails submitted by Huntington that suggest that SAWS reports were in fact sent to the Board … and that the Board was to be alerted when an appeal involved a SAWS application.”
 (Memorandum Opinion, ECF Doc.-20, at 20 (January 18, 2017)).

 The judge ordered the USPTO to go back and search the Chief Judges’ records; the USPTO did so and turned over responsive records including Board members’ emails on SAWS and a copy of the Board’s Standard Operating Procedure (SOP-8) containing a section on SAWS which expressly requires “paying particular attention to the special [SAWS] issues raised by the TC.”

-5. The USPTO “quality control” fiction is a cover-up for the lawless SAWS program
+5. The USPTO “quality control” fiction is a cover-up for the lawless SAWS

 Under the patent laws, the Director is charged with general management and supervision of the Office and of the issuance of patents, as well as the management of examination of patent applications.
 To this end, the USPTO has put in place quality controls to ensure that patents are properly issued or properly denied.
 The SAWS program is one such quality control effort.